Documentation

 domain-map.conf # YOUR file

 The key insight is separation of concerns: the framework code travels via subtree, your domain expertise stays local, and symlinks make everything discoverable by Claude Code without any path hacks.
+Hooks and commands are symlinked as individual files (not whole directories), so you can drop custom hooks and commands alongside framework ones.

 File Categories